 Bears Add One & Wesley Adds Three In the Sixth Inning

-In the top of the sixth, Wesley’s starting pitcher Dustin Sutton day was done as he went five innings pitched, six hits, three runs, three earned runs,two walks, two strikeouts and one home run.
+In the top of the sixth, Wesley’s starting pitcher Dustin Sutton’s day was done as he went five innings pitched, six hits, three runs, three earned runs, two walks, two strikeouts, and one home run.

-Sutton would be relived by David Whitlock who went two innings, three hits, two runs, two earned runs, three walks,two strikeouts and one home run.
+Sutton would be relieved by David Whitlock who went two innings, three hits, two runs, two earned runs, three walks, two strikeouts, and one home run.

-In top of the sixth inning, the Bears would add one more as Michael Gonzalez would fly out to center field for sacrifice fly which would score Matthew Trudden to increase their team’s lead to 4-2.
+At the top of the sixth inning, the Bears would add one more as Michael Gonzalez would fly out to the center field for a sacrifice fly which would score Matthew Trudden to increase their team’s lead to 4-2.

-Wesley would answer back in a big way in the bottom of sixth, as the team would score three runs to take a late game lead.
+Wesley would answer back in a big way in the bottom of the sixth, as the team would score three runs to take a late-game lead.

 The next run came from another wild pitch as this would allow Kevin Schmitt to score and would tie the game up at 4-4.

-The last run of inning for Wesley came from an throwing error which allowed Cory Joines to score and gave the Wolverines a 5-4 lead.
+The last run of the inning for Wesley came from a throwing error that allowed Cory Joines to score and gave the Wolverines a 5-4 lead.

 The game was called in the eighth inning due to darkness.